 Green and Red Vineyard was founded in 1977 by Jay Heminway (died in June 2019, leaving the winery to be run by his wife Pam and daughter Tobin).
 Jay had a long history making wine in the Napa Valley having first purchased land in the steep Chiles Canyon near Chiles Valley in eastern Napa County in 1970.
 By this time he already had experience working in the wine industry with stints in Bordeaux, France and selling wine in New York City (where he was raised) for Sherry-Lehman, Inc. However he did not purchase the property with the intent on making wine – that came later as it has for a number of other generations who moved to the Napa Valley and become “bitten” with the allure of the Napa Valley.

-When Jay bonded his winery in 1977 – this was the year of his first vintage (300 cases of 1977 Zinfandel).
-Incidentally, this was the same year as Grgich Hills) there were under 30 wineries in operation in the Napa Valley (the limited numbers of wineries in the valley were a direct result of Prohibition which ended some 46 years earlier).
+Jay bonded his winery in 1977 – this was the year of his first vintage (300 cases of 1977 Zinfandel).
+Incidentally, this was the same year as Grgich Hills was founded; there were under 30 wineries in operation in the Napa Valley (the limited numbers of wineries in the valley were a direct result of Prohibition which ended some 46 years earlier).
 Since Jay started Green & Red, things have certainly changed in a mere 40 years with now more than 1000 ‘wineries’ producing wine commercially based in Napa of which there are some 500+ physical wineries.

 Jay had tasted plenty of Cabernet Sauvignon based wines by the early 1970’s but it was several Zinfandels that caught his attention.
 He tried two late 1960’s vintages of Zinfandel – impressive wines that helped persuade him to move to the Napa area; one was from at that time the newly reborn Mayacamas Winery and the other was from Sutter Home (using purchased fruit from the Deaver Vineyard in Amador County).